Apollo 8: Prime crew

 The initial crew assignment of Frank Borman as Commander, Michael Collins as Command Module Pilot (CMP) and William Anders as Lunar Module Pilot (LMP) for the third crewed Apollo flight was officially announced on November 20, 1967.
 (Note: On a lunar mission, the Command Module Pilot was assigned the role of navigator, while the Lunar Module Pilot was assigned the role of flight engineer, responsible for monitoring all spacecraft systems, even if the flight did not include a lunar module.
 The navigational systems console was in front of the center seat and the environmental and electrical systems console in front of the right hand seat.)
 Collins was replaced by Jim Lovell in July 1968, after suffering a cervical disc herniation that required surgery to repair.
-This crew was unique among pre-Space Shuttle era missions in that the commander was not the most experienced member of the crew: Lovell had flown twice before, on Gemini VII and Gemini XII.
+This crew was unique among pre-Space Shuttle era missions in that the commander was not the most experienced member of the crew: Lovell had flown in space twice before, on Gemini VII and Gemini XII.
 This would also be the first case of a commander of a previous mission (Lovell, Gemini XII) flying as a non-commander.
 This was also the first mission to reunite crewmates from a previous mission (Lovell and Borman, Gemini VII).